webdavis/Homelab/docs/ubuntu-dev-environment.md

 environment variable.
 If you changed terminals or you are starting fresh, then make sure you follow the steps mentioned earlier for setting it.

-Then kickoff the Packer build by running the wrapper script, like so:
+Then kickoff the Packer build by running the wrapper script from the root of this project, like
+so:

 ```bash
 $ ./packer-wrapper -var "tag=$(git rev-parse --short HEAD)" build_charity.pkr.hcl